Two modules are included within the 24-hours per week lesson schedule:

 This module works on skills development with a strong focus on examination skills.
 Students spend 16 hours each week developing their English language usage, language structure, vocabulary, reading, listening and writing skills using a set topic.
+The module includes:

-– Receptive Skills: Listening and Reading
+– Receptive skills: Listening and Reading

-– Productive Skills: Writing and Speaking
+– Productive skills: Writing and Speaking

-– Core Language Skills: Vocabulary, Grammar and Pronunciation
+– Core language skills: Vocabulary, Grammar and Pronunciation

-|Up International College English
+|UP International College